-Richardson Rescue: Disaster Grant Report
+Richardson Rescue: Disaster Response and Recovery Grant Report

 How did this grant help your organization and the pets in your care?

 In the middle of the night on Feb.
 18, 2015, several buildings at Richardson Rescue, including the rescue office, laundry room and storage building, were engulfed in flames.
 Sixteen animals were killed.